-Substantially higher capital is likely to lead to increases in lending spreads in Swiss loan markets.
+Changes in capital are likely to lead to some increases in lending spreads in Swiss loan markets.
 Using a version of the Capital Asset Pricing Model (CAPM), we estimate the impact on loan spreads of the proposed changes in capital rules.
-We find that, under different assumptions, spreads for Corporate loans under the BCBS 347 proposal would rise by between 63 and 103 basis points assuming a full pass-through to borrowers and an 80% asset class level floor.
+We find that spreads for Corporate loans and Specialised Lending under the BCBS 424 rules would rise (by about 27 basis points) whereas spreads for Residential Mortgages could fall slightly (by around 9 basis points).